mavelynleme/projeto-integrador-devops/docs/evaluation-checklist.md

 # Evaluation Checklist

-This checklist maps the professor evaluation criteria to evidence currently present in the repository.
-It does not claim features that are not implemented.

 | Criterion | Status | Evidence files | Suggested demo commands | Notes |
 | --- | --- | --- | --- | --- |